ecmwf/eckit/README.md

 It features facilities to easily handle, in a cross-platform way:
 * multi-threading
-* serialization
 * json and yaml parsing
-* object persistence
+* object serialization and persistence
 * configuration of user options and resources
 * file-system abstraction
 * regular expressions